 - Náay Tulum Curamoria Collection [Check on Booking] – Another good option for luxury at a reasonable price.

 Should you stay in Tulum or Playa del Carmen?

 Tulum is usually the preferred destination for travelers looking for a beach-focused vacation.
 The white sand and turquoise waters mean the beaches are better in Tulum.
-Playa del Carmen, by contrast, is more affordable and, because it is larger than Tulum, offers more amenities like nightlife and all-inclusive resorts.
+Playa del Carmen, by contrast, is more affordable.
+Because it is larger than Tulum, you’ll find more nightlife and all inclusive resorts in Playa del Carmen.

 Is it better to stay in Tulum or Cancun?